cercus/script/README.md

 # script
-Tout les scripts que j'ai fais
+All scripts that I made